AutoSurgery/FAST-api-backend/README.md

 ## Usage

-To use the API, you need to send a POST request to the /predict endpoint with an image file in the request body.
+To use the API, you need to send a POST request to the `/predict` endpoint with an image file in the request body.
 The API will return a JSON object with the detected surgical tools and their confidence scores.

+## API Endpoints

+The API provides the following endpoints:
+- `POST /object-to-json`: This endpoint takes an image file as input and returns a JSON response with the detected objects in the image.
+The response will contain a list of objects with their class name, confidence score, and bounding box coordinates.

+- `POST /object-to-img`: This endpoint takes an image file as input and returns a JSON response with the detected objects in the image, along with an image file with bounding boxes drawn around the detected objects.

+- `POST /image-segmentation`: This endpoint takes an image file as input and performs image segmentation using the FCN-32 ResNet50 model.
+The response will contain a base64-encoded image file with the segmented image.

 ## Installation